zixpo/candybar/IconPacksTutorial.md

 4. Choose a name for your default icon pack, or give it a different name of your choosing

     > !!!
-Do not use caps here.
+Do not use dashes and double spaces here.
 If color exists of multiple words, use spaces.

     ```java
     <string name="icon_pack_color">light blue</string>